niallo/node-engineer/README.md

 node-engineer
 =============

-Parse package.json, inspect engine property and ensure command runs with right node.js version - avoiding as much compilation as possible.
+Parse package.json, inspect `engines` property and ensure command runs with right node.js version - avoiding as much compilation as possible.

-Engineer makes it trivial to run a command in an environment where `node` and `npm` match those specified by a particular package.json's `engine` field.
+Engineer makes it trivial to run a command in an environment where `node` and `npm` match those specified by a particular package.json's `engines` field.
 It attempts to do this using already-present node binaries to save time if at all possible.
 Otherwise, it will reach out to the Internet, download, compile and install a satisfying version of Node.Js.

 Engineer will try in this order, using the first satisfying version it finds:

-* Inspect the version of node.js in the `$PATH` to see if it satifies engine.
+* Inspect the version of node.js in the `$PATH` to see if it satifies `engines`.
-* Inspect the version of node.js versions already installed locally via `nave` to see if any of those satifies engine.
+* Inspect the version of node.js versions already installed locally via `nave` to see if any of those satifies `engines`.
 * Pick the maximum remote version of node.js which satisfies via `nave`.

 This makes it a no-brainer to run an arbitrary package under whatever version